Why Have We Forgotten the Servants? A Hole in Our Understanding of Food: Part I

-To begin with, a bit of scene setting.
-Few people in modern America or Europe (or Canada, Australia, New Zealand etc) have servants in the house.
+Few people in modern America or Europe (or Canada, Australia, or New Zealand) have servants in the house.
 Perhaps they have a cleaner who whizzes through once a week, perhaps they have a babysitter.
 But servants are not the norm.
 Nor do many people work as household servants.
 It just doesn’t seem a good way to go when there’s such a choice of paid employment out there.

 That makes the Americans and Europeans among us oddities.
 We’re oddities in terms of world history as the first society not divided into patrons and servants.
 We’re oddities in terms of the world today where in many countries this is still the basic division.

-I’ve heard friends in Mexico, though, say either you have a servant (or lots of them) or you are one.
+I’ve heard friends in Mexico say “either you have a servant (or lots of them) or you are one.”
 Too true.
 In most places, past or present, being a servant is the only employment available if you are poor.
 That’s a bit of an exaggeration but not much.
 Most people were and/or are servants for part or all of their lives.

-So I’m pretty sure that if I (or you, the reader of this blog) went back three generations, we’d find that our great grandparents were servants for at least part of their lives.
+I’m pretty sure that if I (or you, the reader of this blog) went back three generations, we’d find that our great grandparents were servants for at least part of their lives.
+If we want to understand the history of food, we’ve got to bring servants back center stage and give them their fair due.

 Obviously over human history, what it meant to be a servant varied enormously.

 Wherever they came from, whatever their exact legal status, the majority of servants worked in the kitchen.
-This was because preparing food was the most tedious, time-consuming back-breaking job in the house, except perhaps for laundry.
-And laundry did not come around three times a day.
+Preparing food was the most tedious, time-consuming back-breaking job in the house.
+The one exception was laundry and laundry did not come around three times a day.

-So.
-So what difference did or does this make?
-What are we, in our little odd servantless fishbowl, missing if we don’t take servants into account?
-At least three things from the point of view of food history.
-And of those, more soon.
+What are we, in our little odd servantless fishbowl, missing if we don’t take servants into account when we write food history?

 This is an updated version of an article I wrote in June 2006 for the newsletter of the Food History Committee of the International Association of Culinary Professionals, edited by the astute Mary Margaret Pack.